Shopping (2013 film): Production

 The film was inspired by real life events for writer-directors Albiston and Sutherland, who grew up together.
 It is their feature film debut, after having collaborated in short films.
 Shopping followed Boy, another New Zealand coming-of-age film about a boy of Polynesian descent, but Albiston said Boy was more of an inspiration in that it showed there was a market for such stories than creatively.
 Sutherland, who was working on the script at the time of Boy's release, did not watch it.
 Casting for Shopping was difficult; Sutherland said they toured many colleges to find their lead but eventually stumbled upon Paulo at a restaurant.
 Dennison was cast after extensive auditions, and Petersen, a drama student at the time, was discovered at a local college.
 During production, the two directors would split jobs, which they later described as a poor use of their collaborative skills.
 They said they were often told they were doing things improperly; at first, they found this unnerving but eventually found it exciting "because we know we're working unconventionally".
+The film was shot in Paekākāriki and across the Kāpiti Coast in May 2012.